How Do You Remove Popcorn Ceiling Texture?

 removing popcorn ceilings with hand scraper

-Using Popcorn Ceiling Removal Scraper – Besthomegear.com
+Using Popcorn Ceiling Removal Scraper (Image) – Besthomegear.com

 • The Size of the Area: Removing popcorn ceilings from an entire home is relatively more difficult and time-consuming than removing popcorn ceilings from a small room.

 If you are unsure whether you can remove popcorn ceilings yourself, it is always best to consult with a professional.
-I suggest getting a written estimate from a professional who removes popcorn ceilings, and compare it to DIY popcorn removal (doing it yourself?

 Bonus: When you meet with a professional, even if you decide to do the work yourself, you will get a GLIMPSE at how professionals remove popcorn ceilings!